 The next stage was to find and appoint a build team.
 This is generally done by drawing up a shortlist of suitable local contractors with the client and their architects.
 In this case we used the client’s designs to prepare the tender packs and organised a competitive tender on their behalf.
 This involved meeting and briefing with the builders, dealing with any queries and checking and analysing the returns.
 We then went on to prepare the building contracts and appointed the build team.

 Once onsite one of our project manager, Alistair Stewart, acted as Contract Administrator for the build.
 This involved regular visit to inspect and value the works, liaise with the build team and deal with any issues.
 Our head office Quantity Surveying team helped monitor and report the variations to the client.

 This West London flat renovation illustrates beautifully how it’s possible to combine stunning architecture with accessible design.

-CLPM Services used by our clients:
+CLPM Services used by our client:-

 Design Review, Cost Estimating and Budgeting, Cost Engineering, Tender, Builder Appointment and Contract.
 Contract Administration with Cost Monitoring and Reporting.

 It was worth spending money on proper expert project management.
 Even for a relatively small domestic project, having project management support has been worth its weight in gold.
 Alistair is very diplomatic, firm but gets the job done and works with the builders in a firm but nice way.
 He really understands the building process and the materials, which has been invaluable.
 He has been brilliant with the strategy as well as practical elements and even gave us a bit of decorating advice!
-I would’t hesitate to recommend CLPM’s services.
+I wouldn’t hesitate to recommend CLPM’s services.